This article has been edited for 2020.

 Is it your first Christmas season in Japan?
 Here’s how to get the most out of the season, and enjoy all the fun festivities that Japan has to offer.

-Popular shopping streets in Omotesando, Roppongi, and Ginza light up their streets with beautiful displays, and lights will be everywhere!
+Popular shopping streets light up their streets with beautiful displays, and lights will be everywhere!
+This year Omotesando illuminations are canceled but Roppongi and Marunouchi shopping districts are still lighting up their streets.
 Do some shopping, grab a hot coffee, and take a nice stroll through the beautiful displays.

 Some stand out popular illumination displays are: